The Impossible Itself: Cast

 The documentary features interviews with former S.F.
 Actor's Workshop members Herbert Blau, Alan Mandell, Eugene Roche, Robert Symonds, Robin Wagner, Joseph Miksak, Tony Miksak, and David Irving as well as former prison inmates Rick Cluchey, Ed Reed, Professor John Irwin and Prison Recreation Supervisor Clem Swagerty.

 Release

-The documentary qualified for Academy Award consideration as a documentary short subject in 2008 but failed to gain a nomination.
+The documentary qualified for Academy Award consideration as a documentary short subject in 2008.

 After 2008, the film was lengthened and distribution began in 2010, finding a home in such universities as Stanford, Duke, Berkeley, UNC, USC, Kansas State and many others.

-The film was "turned down" by KQED programmer Scott Dwyer as "too academic".
-It was supported by BBC programmer Roger Thompson, but voted against by their committee.
-It was presented at an Honorarium through Professor David Lloyd of USC.
+It was presented at an Honorarium by Professor David Lloyd of USC.

-The film was turned down by the following: Sundance, Cannes, Slamdance, Austin, RiverRun, many others.